-The system must contain four or more identifiable subcomponents, where each team member must be responsible for at least one major subcomponent.
+The system must contain four or more identifiable major subcomponents, where each team member must be responsible for at least one major subcomponent.

-This system shall mount an MCU and other chips to the PCB.
+This system shall mount the LaunchPad or TM4C123 processor, and other chips to the PCB.

 The final system must fit in an appropriate enclosure.